Copanlisib + Durvalumab for Lung Cancer

 The trial information does not clearly state if you must stop taking your current medications.
 However, it mentions that you cannot be on other investigational agents or certain medications prohibited by the study.
 It's best to discuss your current medications with the trial team to see if they are allowed.

-What makes the drug combination of Copanlisib and Durvalumab unique for lung cancer treatment?
+What evidence suggests that the combination of Copanlisib and Durvalumab could be effective for lung cancer?

 Zhonglin Hao